THE THREE WORKS OF GRACE

 Scripture taken from the New King James Version®.
 Copyright © 1982 by Thomas Nelson.
 Used by permission.
 All rights reserved.

 Multitudes of Christians are acquainted with the first work of grace, that is, basic salvation through the blood of the cross.
 A smaller number have received basic salvation and also a second work of grace, the baptism with the Holy Spirit.
+Now God is ready to bring us through the third work of grace.
+The third work of grace may be referred to as the rest of God.

 The blood of the cross gives us the authority to enter the purpose of God.
 The Holy Spirit gives us the power and wisdom to accomplish the purpose of God.
 The authority, the power, and the wisdom of God enable us to enter the purpose of God, which is the third work or area of grace.
 The third work of grace is the creation, through Christ, of a living house for God in which He can rest for eternity.